ilyeseia/algerian-markets-platform/README.md

 Open [http://localhost:3000](http://localhost:3000) to see your application running.

-## 🤖 Powered by Z.ai

-This scaffold is optimized for use with [Z.ai](https://chat.z.ai) - your AI assistant for:

 - **💻 Code Generation** - Generate components, pages, and features instantly
 - **🎨 UI Development** - Create beautiful interfaces with AI assistance